 Section 5: Absence

 An absence exists when an appointed NDSRT delegate is unable to fulfill the duties of the position during the ASRT House of Delegates’ meeting.
 The delegate shall be considered absent for the purpose of that meeting only.
 It is the responsibility of the NDSRT delegate to notify the ASRT, the Speaker of the House, and the alternate delegate of the delegate’s inability to attend the conference, as soon as possible.
-The alternate delegate shall be seated for that meeting only.
+In hecase of an absence the alternate delegate shall be seated for that meeting only.
 Any delegate position or alternate delegate position not filled by the appointment process remains open.
 There shall be no on-site credentialing of delegates.

 Section 6: Vacancies